LiangliangNan/Easy3D/ReadMe.md

 Clone or download the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and then use your favorite IDE to work with Easy3D.

-In case you use *Qt Creator*, simply open the CMakeLists.txt file.
-Then, all files will be well organized as projects.
+In case you use *Qt Creator* or other IDEs that can handle the CMakeLists.txt file, simply open that file and then all files will be well organized as projects.

 ### License